kivlor/submarine-56/README.md

 ### Submarine 56

-My tiny game/experiment built while at camp.js 2014
+A tiny game built while at camp.js 2014.